diath/nothing/README.md

 # License

-nothing is released under the GPLv3 license.
+nothing is released under the MIT license.
 See the [license file](LICENSE.md) for details.